wyuenho/emacs-pet/README.rst

 commit hooks are set up meticulously, and then when you fire up Emacs, packages like `flycheck <https://www.flycheck.org/en/latest/>`_ or `lsp-mode
 <https://emacs-lsp.github.io/lsp-mode/>`_ are either unable to find the binary
-in your virtualenv, or are using a wrong one?
+in your virtualenv, or are using the wrong one?

 Have you ever tried one of the 11+ Emacs virtualenv packages to help you fix this problem, but are still at a lost at why your other favorite Emacs packages